irenepapaspyratos/trady-cloud-demo/README.md

-# Trady Cloud Demo
+# Trady Cloud

-This project is the final project of the AWS Cloud Development Certification of 2022 at *Neue Fische*.
+This is the final project of my AWS Cloud Development Certification in 2022 at *Neue Fische*.

 It contains a demo application, which requests 1-hour-delayed tick-data for various symbols serverless from *Dukascopy* to create a database for backtesting of trading strategies.
 The infrastructure is generated with Terraform while CI/CD principles are followed via Github Workflows.
 As certain functions cannot be used in the sandbox of AWS, this project was created adhering to those restrictions.